Skip to content

 print(cluster["cluster_id"], cluster["count"], cluster["summary"])

-Agent mode can run the same analysis from a natural-language request:
+The agent query can run the same analysis from a natural-language request:

 agent_result = idx.agent.query(